-However, there are limits to the amount of information you can share and you need to be careful not to break the rules.
 We'd like to ask you to act responsibly when discussing online.
 If you're in doubt about what you can and can't discuss online regarding your exams, it's always best to check with your teacher.

 If you receive what is or what looks to be assessment related information through social media, or any other means, you must tell your teacher or another member of staff.
 You must show them what you have received (if available).
 They will then report the matter to the awarding body and it will be investigated.
 Where candidates breach the rules for examinations, controlled assessments, coursework or non-examination assessments, awarding bodies have an obligation to investigate and may apply penalties.

-You should be aware that the following constitute malpractice:
+You need to know that the following would be malpractice: